apondlife/discone/plan/wip.md

 - indication of change in perception (particle effect), to help with knowing that you missed a wall

 # jump
-- tuning
--- publish & move to #crouch
 - jump ik legs
 - jump di? (input direction)
 - canceling some proportion of momentum in input opposing velocity (di?)